Fraizer Campbell: International career

 Campbell was capped at various youth levels for England, playing three times for the under-16s, six times for the under-17s and once for the under-18s.

 During his loan spell at Hull City, Campbell received his first call-up to the England under-21 team, coming on as a substitute in a match against Poland on 25 March 2008.
 He scored his first international goal on 18 November 2008 in a 2–0 victory over the Czech Republic Under-21s.
 He also scored in the second group match of the 2009 UEFA European Under-21 Championship against Spain, in a 2–0 victory on 18 June 2009.
 He was sent off in the semi-final of the championship against Sweden.
 Following his under-21 experience, Campbell's Sunderland manager Steve Bruce urged Fabio Capello to consider Campbell for promotion to the senior squad saying, "the England manager should have a look at him", also saying "As for England, why not?
 Why not go with up-and-coming young talent?"

 On 23 February 2012, despite only scoring six league goals in four years, Campbell received his first call-up to the England squad for the friendly versus the Netherlands.
 Interim England manager Stuart Pearce had stated his ambitions to select untried young players for the friendly which would take place on 29 February.
 Pearce had given Campbell all 14 of his under-21 caps.
 Campbell made his debut as a substitute for Danny Welbeck in the 80th minute, as England lost 3–2 due to an injury-time game-winning goal by Arjen Robben.

 Personal life

 Campbell is of Jamaican descent.
 He has two children with his wife, Emma.
 He missed the birth of his first child, as he was making his debut for England.
 Campbell's daughter was born at almost exactly the same time as he came on the pitch as a second-half substitute.

-His younger brother Ashford was a contestant on The X Factor 2011 as part of boy band The Risk until they were voted out in Week 5.
+His younger brother Ashford was a contestant on show called, The X Factor 2011 as part of boy band called, The Risk until they were voted out in the episode of Week 5.